RgbTrouw/Qs-Messenger/README.md

 What is new:

   - completed some of the list functions
-  - only one login allowed with option of logging out other session.
+  - only one login allowed with option of logging out the other session.
   - server verbose option "-v" added
   - (removed server logging for now)